Welcome to Freeman Health System

-In 2014, Freeman earned 90 individual awards for medical excellence and safety from CareChex®, a quality rating system that helps consumers evaluate healthcare providers.
-U.S. News & World Report ranked Freeman #1 Hospital in Southwest Missouri in 2014-15, and The Leapfrog Group gave Freeman the highest grade possible in the Fall 2014 - Spring 2015 Hospital Safety Score.
+In 2020, Freeman earned more than 80 individual awards for medical excellence and patient safety from CareChex®, a quality rating system that helps consumers evaluate healthcare providers.
+U.S. News & World Report ranked Freeman No. 4 in the state for the seventh consecutive year for 2016 – 2017, and The Leapfrog Group gave Freeman the highest grade possible for the fourth straight time in the Spring 2018 Hospital Safety Score.

 As the only locally owned, not-for-profit health system in the area, Freeman focuses on meeting the health and wellness needs of those we serve as well as the needs of future generations.
 Our caregivers, leadership and board of directors play an active role in identifying the health needs of the region.

 Since the May 22, 2011, tornado, Freeman has responded to increased patient volumes by enhancing our current services and opening new facilities to stay ahead of the needs of our community.
 Throughout the health system, we have added beds, expanded our services, added new technology, established programs and provided community outreach to better serve our community and meet the increasing demand for excellence in healthcare.

 Question and Answer (Q&A)

 Freeman Health System is accredited by the Healthcare Facilities Accreditation Program (HFAP).
 HFAP has been providing medical facilities with an objective review of their services since 1945.
 The program is recognized nationally by the federal government, state governments, insurance carriers and managed care organizations.